-During the procedure, the baby will be swaddled or otherwise restrained on an exam surface.
-An assistant will hold the baby's head, and the doctor will examine the lingual frenulum and then use sterile scissors to snip the frenulum free.
-The procedure is quick, and discomfort is minimal since there are few nerve endings or blood vessels in the lingual frenulum.
+The doctor examines the lingual frenulum and then uses sterile scissors to snip the frenulum free.
+The procedure is quick and discomfort is minimal since there are few nerve endings or blood vessels in the lingual frenulum.

-If any bleeding is present, it's likely to be only a drop or two of blood.
-After the procedure, the baby can breast-feed immediately.
+If any bleeding occurs, it's likely to be only a drop or two of blood.
+After the procedure, a baby can breast-feed immediately.

-Complications of frenotomy are rare — but could include bleeding, infection, or damage to the tongue or salivary glands.
+Complications of frenotomy are rare — but could include bleeding or infection, or damage to the tongue or salivary glands.
 It's also possible for the frenulum to reattach to the base of the tongue.

 Frenuloplasty is done under general anesthesia with surgical tools.
 After the frenulum is released, the wound is usually closed with sutures that absorb on their own as the tongue heals.

-Complications of frenuloplasty are similar to frenotomy — bleeding, infection, or damage to the tongue or salivary glands.
-Scarring is possible due to the more extensive nature of the procedure, as are reactions to the anesthesia.
+Possible complications of frenuloplasty are similar to frenotomy and rare — bleeding or infection, or damage to the tongue or salivary glands.
+Scarring is possible due to the more extensive nature of the procedure, as are reactions to anesthesia.

 After frenuloplasty, tongue exercises might be recommended to enhance tongue movement and reduce the potential for scarring.